Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: CTIR Framework

-The inference process for compatibility-based methods is basically the same as the classification process during training.
-Given an input utterance from unseen intents (ZSID) or either seen or unseen intents (GZSID), we compute its similarity with each candidate intent in the learned representation space, and classify it to the most similar intent.
+\paragraph{Inference Process.} The inference process of compatibility-based methods is basically the same as the classification process during training.
+Given an input utterance, we compute its similarity with each candidate intent in the learned representation space, and classify it to the most similar intent.